tiggerman120/code301ReadNotes/code401/class-08.md

 Which 3 things had you heard about previously and now have better clarity on?
 I heard about web tokens bearer tokens and json but none of this makes any more sense.
-Which 3 things are you hoping to learn more about in the upcoming lecture/demo? im hoping to learn about web security so that maybe some of this makes sense. i dont have a two or three. im not really looking forward to learning new stuff when i dont understand the past two days
+Which 3 things are you hoping to learn more about in the upcoming lecture/demo? im hoping to learn about web security so that maybe some of this makes sense.
-What are you most excited about trying to implement or see how it works? everything from monday
+What are you most excited about trying to implement or see how it works? everything from Monday
 Preparation Materials
 ![RBAC tutorial](https://www.youtube.com/watch?v=C4NP8Eon3cA)
 ![5 steps to RBAC](https://www.csoonline.com/article/3060780/security/5-steps-to-simple-role-based-access-control.html)